Table of Contents

 Pre-pay / Post Pay

 Pre Pay - Set the debit limit to 0.00 for pre-paid customers, indicating their balanaces should be paid before they are allowed to use services.

-Example: if you want a float/buffer value in your customer’s account of $5.00, meaning the account will stop dialing when your customer only has $5.00 left in their account you will set the debit limit to -$5.00
+Example: if you want a float/buffer value in your customer’s account of $5.00--meaning the account will stop dialing when your customer only has $5.00 left in their account--set the debit limit to -$5.00.